microprediction/timemachines/CONTRIBUTE.md

  - Read the [Mathematics subject classification](https://en.wikipedia.org/wiki/Mathematics_Subject_Classification) and slowly, over time, familiarize yourself with the key seminal tricks in each area.
 Even if you expect to spend most of your time in [4.2.1](https://en.wikipedia.org/wiki/Computer_science#Artificial_intelligence) this will give you angles on problems that other's don't have.
  - Other advice mostly overlaps with platitudes.

-Now I'll say a bit more about the selfish reasons for inviting you here...namely the hope that you'll contribute to reducing a microprediction tragedy of the commons.

 ## Vague objectives

-You are now in a conspiracy aimed at upending artisan data science by unleashing a billion little reward-seeking algorithms into a micro-economy, and commoditizing repeated quantitative tasks of all kinds.
+Anyway ... you are now in a conspiracy aimed at upending artisan data science by unleashing a billion little reward-seeking algorithms into a micro-economy, and commoditizing repeated quantitative tasks of all kinds.
 That might be a better idea than waiting for DeepMind to to something, [according to a wise man](https://www.microprediction.com/blog/reward).

 ## Specific goals
 Yup, I hope you are interested in helping us create free open short term prediction of anything for anyone, as follows: